-Fujifilm X100F versus Canon G9 X Mark II
+Fujifilm X100F vs Canon G9 X Mark II

-An illustration of the physical size and weight of the Fujifilm X100F and the Canon G9 X Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Canon G9 X Mark II.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (40 percent) than the Fujifilm X100F.
 Moreover, the G9X Mark II is substantially lighter (56 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the G9X Mark II are weather-sealed.